We’re committed to helping you identify and ignore scams, fraud, and identity theft, through both our services and ongoing education.

 Social Media Scams:

 Reports make clear that social media is a tool for scammers in investment scams.
 More than half the people who reported losses to investment scams in 2021 said the scam started on social media.
 Scammers use these platforms to promote bogus investment opportunities, and even to connect with people directly as supposed friends to encourage them to invest.
-People send money, often cryptocurrency, on promises of huge returns, but end up empty handed.
+People send money, often cryptocurrency, on promises of huge returns, but end up empty-handed.

-Romance scams are just as susceptible on social media, actually reporting as the second most profitable fraud.
+Romance scams are just as prevalent on social media, actually reporting as the second most profitable fraud.
 These often start with a seemingly innocent friend request from a strangers, followed by sweet talk, then a request for money.